Seattle's Child

 Kobe Terrace

-Located on the northeast edge of the International District, Mt.
+On the International District’s northeast edge, Mt.
 Fuji cherry trees line the paths along the terraced hillside.
 The trees and the 200-ton stone lantern on the hill are gifts from the people of Seattle’s sister city of Kobe, Japan.

 Visit the lower part of Kobe Terrace, where you will find the Danny Woo Community Garden.
 The garden contains small plots of veggies and herbs, tended by the community.